The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 You can also grab a bite or a drink at the Cliffhouse Bistro, which is located near the chairlift terminal.

-The Mount Norquay Lookout is open from June to October, and tickets for the chairlift start at $43 CAD for adults (16+) and $27 CAD for kids (6-15).
+The Mount Norquay Lookout is open from June to October, you can get tickets for the chairlift here.

 You can also take a free shuttle bus from Banff town to Mount Norquay, which runs several times a day.